mastermueez/Genetic-Algorithm---N-Queen-Problem-Solution/README.md

+8 queens is a classic computer science problem.
+To find possible arrangements of 8 queens on a standard 8 x 8 chessboard such that no queens every end up in an attacking configuration.

 The following contains chromosomes of length 8 with max fitness of 28 [6, 1, 5, 2, 8, 3, 7, 4]
 [5, 2, 6, 1, 7, 4, 8, 3]